William McDougall (psychologist): Animism

 In 1911, McDougall authored Body and Mind: A History and Defence of Animism.
 In the work he rejected both materialism and Darwinism and supported a form of Lamarckism where mind guides evolution.
 McDougall defended a form of animism where all matter has a mental aspect; his views were very similar to panpsychism as he believed that there was an animating principle in matter and had claimed in his work that there were both psychological and biological evidence for this position.
 McDougall had defended the theory that mind and the brain are distinct but interact with each other though he was not a dualist or a monist as he believed his theory of animism would replace both the philosophical views of dualism and monism.
 As a parapsychologist he also claimed telepathy had been scientifically proven.
 He used evidence from psychic research as well as from biology and psychology to defend his theory of animism.

 McDougall produced another work attacking materialism titled Materialism and Emergent Evolution (1929).
-Materialism and Emergent Evolution (1929) was the only distinctive psychological approach to the field other than Floyd Allpott's book titled Social Psychology, written in 1924.
+Materialism and Emergent Evolution (1929) was the only distinctive psychological approach to the field other than Floyd Allport's book titled Social Psychology, written in 1924.
 In the book he had also criticised the theory of emergent evolution as he claimed it had ignored the evidence of Lamarckism and had ignored the evidence of mind guiding evolution.
 McDougall's last work on the subject titled The Riddle of Life (1938) criticised organicism as according to McDougall even though the theory of organicism had rejected materialism it had not gone far enough in advocating an active role for a nonphysical principle.